 Specifically, the programme design is to meet the industry and community requirements, therefore the qualification purpose is to build necessary knowledge content areas - specifically mathematical and natural sciences, discipline-specific advanced engineering sciences, and engineering design and synthesis have been developed meet or exceed the requirements of an NQF level 8 qualification.
+This qualification provides:

-- Preparation for careers in chemical engineering, for achieving technical proficiency and to make a contribution to the economy and national development; - 2.
-Entry to NQF level 9 programmes e.g., Master's Degree Programmes such as MSc and MEng. - 3.
-Access to register as a profession engineer through a relevant master's degree.
-Engineering students completing this qualification will demonstrate competence in all the twelve (12) Graduate Attributes (GAs) contained in the Qualification Standard for Postgraduate Diploma in Engineering: NQF Level 8 (ECSA Document E-09-PGDip or ECSA Document E-01-P).
+Preparation for careers in chemical engineering, for achieving technical proficiency and to make a contribution to the economy and national development;

+2. Entry to NQF level 9 programmes e.g., Master's Degree Programmes such as MSc and MEng.

+3. Access to register as a profession engineer through a relevant master's degree.
+Engineering students completing this qualification will demonstrate competence in all eleven (11) Graduate Attributes (GAs) contained in the Qualification Standard for Postgraduate Diploma in Engineering: NQF Level 8 (ECSA Document E-09-PGDip Revision 3).